wazo-platform/wazo-doc/source/installation_config/installsystem.rst

     bash xivo_install_skaro.sh -d

+* You have to accept '/etc/dahdi/genconf_parameters' and '/etc/security/limits.conf' modifications.

 Configuration
 =============

-After the installation, you have to go through the post installation procedure postinstall_ to complete the configuration.
+After the installation, you have to go through the post installation procedure to complete the configuration.